Equipment, QR scans, and inspections

 • If an asset is past its inspection date, the QR scan shows a red OVERDUE badge — a clear signal to pull it from service.

-An admin or supervisor can tap Quarantine asset to immediately remove it from active use.
 Quarantined assets show in red on every team member's equipment view.
 They can still be viewed and inspected — but they cannot be tagged to new logbook entries or SWMS.

 Quarantine is reversible.
 If the gear is repaired or the issue resolved, an admin can un-quarantine with a note.
 The full history — including the quarantine period — is retained.